openshift/openshift-origin-design/designs/virtualization/4.x/cd roms/cd roms.md

 ## CD-ROMs on Create VM wizard

 We'll remove the CD ROMs from the ‘Advanced’ step and place it in the Storage step.
-For cases where we point the user to them (windows guest tools), we’ll direct the users via a notification with a link to the Disks table under the Storage step.
+For cases where we point the user to them (windows guest tools), we’ll direct the users to the Disks table under the Storage step.

 ![notification directing to the disks table](img/Notification-to-disks-table.png)